talvorn/talvorn.github.io/wikidump/Research_Sect.md

 The Sect generally find work within their own structure or for members of the nobility who wish to find more technological solutions to their problems.
+Of course there is also members of the Sect stationed in each of the Jump Gate Communites in order to act as a glorified engineer in order to ensure the arcane devices remain fully functional.
+Some members of the Sect vie for these positions and the relative quiet they provide in order to perform their experiments in peace, whilst others view sueh an assignement as a punishment that pulls them away from the frantic pace of progress at the Sect HQ in the port city of Grath.
+The Sects presence in that smog-chocked city has lead to it possessing a high level of industrialisation than anywhere else on Tal'Vorn and many Research Sect devices are integral to the continued creation of the processed goods which are the cities primary export.

 ## **Representative Within Haven**